 More than 300 researchers, students and other persons interested in sleep, from all over Europe, including the countries “behind” the Iron Curtain, the Americas and the Near and the Far East attended the founding congress.
-Sleep researchers from the following countries were present: France, Italy, Spain, Belgium, Holland, England, Scotland, Germaniy, Yugoslavia, Rumania, Hungary, Czechoslovakia, Poland, Israel, Japan, Canada, and the United States.
+Sleep researchers from the following countries were present: France, Italy, Spain, Belgium, Holland, England, Scotland, Germany, Yugoslavia, Romania, Hungary, Czechoslovakia, Poland, Israel, Japan, Canada, and the United States.

-The most important gathering of our Congress, with the most far-reaching results, was probably the Business-Meeting during the late afternoon of the 4th of October, at which about 200 of the Congress visitors participated in the founding of ESRS, the now official European Sleep Research Society.
+The most important gathering during our Congress, with the most far-reaching results, was probably the Business Meeting during the late afternoon of October 4th , at which about 200 of the Congress visitors participated in the founding of ESRS, the now official European Sleep Research Society.
 Its main “objective […] should be to promote interest in, and to facilitate the dissemination of, new information about sleep research and related topics”.
 The Founding Committee guided the assembly through the various businesses, established the Rules, and the officers were elected: President: W. P. Koella, Basel, Switzerland; Vice-President: G. F. Rossi, Rome, Italy; Secretary: D. M. Loew, Basel, Switzerland; Assistant Secretary: D. Schneider, Brugg, Switzerland; Treasurer: D. Scollo-Lavizzari, Basel, Switzerland.
+(Here are the Board members which followed).
 In addition to the officers, a Scientific and Publication Committee, under the chairmanship of W. Baust was established.
 This Founding Meeting of ESRS finally was terminated with the signing up of 199 Founding Members to the new society.